CRIZ BON APPETITE

 MENU01

 Do not be fooled by the simple list of food as shown in the menu as there are still many other wonderful dishes that the over 60 years old Sifu (Grand Master of the Kitchen), Mr. Malai Chong, have under his sleeves.
 I was truly surprised on how impromptu and creative this Sifu was in coming up with dishes that will make anyone drool just by looking at it.
 This showed that with his seasoned experiences, he could just combine any ingredients in the kitchen to make great dishes.
-What else would you expect from a chef who had work in overseas restaurants such as Ireland and UK, and also in reputable Malaysian hotels and restaurants for the past 40 years?
+What else would you expect from a chef who had work in overseas restaurants such as Ireland and UK, and also in reputable Malaysian hotels and restaurants for the past 40 plus years?

 CHINBEE02